Here’s how to resolve and avoid a disputed invoice

 2. Investigate

-Thoroughly examine the details of the dispute.
-Review all relevant documentation, including the original contract, order forms, delivery receipts, and any related communication.
+Next, dig into the details of the dispute.
+Review the contract, order forms, delivery receipts, and any related messages.
+If needed, check with colleagues or other teams involved.

 3. Clarify thoroughly